 - Nanoindenter and in situ testing

-- High-energy drop tower facility
+- High-energy drop weight test facility

 - Laser shock facility